FAQs

 What healthcare services are provided with the CCRC contracts at WHV and DWV?

-As accredited full-service retirement communities they offer the continuum of healthcare services to which Springton residents have space-available full access.
+As accredited full-service retirement communities they offer the continuum of healthcare services to which Springton residents have space-available full access on a fee and non-fee basis.
 This includes the wellness centers; exercise programs; pools; preventive care; rehabilitative care; assisted living and skilled nursing.

-If one Member of a couple should need assisted or skilled nursing, does the remaining Member stay in the residence at Springton?
+If one Member of a couple should need assisted or skilled nursing, can the remaining Member stay in the residence at Springton?

-Yes, your family is free to visit whenever you want.
-Your guests are also welcome for dinner and are also welcome to join in on our wonderful activities and entertainment.
+Yes, this is your home.
+Family, friends, guests may visit whenever you want.
+Your guests are also welcome for dinner and are welcome to use the exercise room, join in on our wonderful activities and entertainment offerings.

 Can I bring my pets?